AlexHandy1/personal-website-minimal/content/about.md

 Researching dementia prediction and treatment at King’s College London using multi-omics and data science.

 Experienced technology and strategy consultant, previously for PwC and Sky and currently delivering projects for Google.

+Previously, a freelance full-stack web developer following completion of Makers programming bootcamp.

 Looking for opportunities to use multi-omics and data science to build products that improve the diagnosis and treatment of neuropsychiatric disorders.
+More on why [here](/post/butwhy).

 Neuroscience MSc King's College London (Distinction, *end of year 1*), 1st class BA from Cambridge